UFC vs Bellator: Everything You Need to Know

 Famously, Jeff Novitzky (USADA) was the person who would bust Lance Armstrong for doping.

-USADA is a much stricter drug testing organization, and has been credited with cleaning up the sport.
+USADA is a much stricter drug testing organization and has been credited with cleaning up the sport.

-In fact, athletes can be tested 365 days a year, without advance notice.
+Athletes can be tested 365 days a year, without advance notice.
 Athletes are also required to inform USADA of their daily regular schedule and must report any changes.

 They use an app that has to be maintained accurately all year, and if it is not, athletes can be subject to fines and/or suspensions.